Kibale Forest National Park

 Bird watching in Kibale National Park

-Birding in Kibale forest is a rewarding experience, bird walks start at 7am every morning but you need to book early so the rangers are expecting you.
+Birding in Kibale forest is a rewarding experience.
+Bird walks start at 6.30am every morning but you need to book early so the rangers are expecting you.
 The park is home to a variety of birds including the Albertine rift endemics.
 Morning focus for any birder in Kibale forest is to search for the Green breasted pitta.
 Other species includeGrey-throated FlycatcherGrey-winged Robin, Crested Flycatcher,Blue shouldered Robin Chat, Yellow-spotted Barbet, Black-billed Turaco, White-naped Pigeon, Red-chested Fluff tail, White-collared Olive-backWhite-bellied, Masked Apalis, Nahan’s Francolin, Tiny Sunbird, and many more.

 Nature and Hiking walks

-The forest is rich in variety and the chimpanzee trekking may not give you enough time to take in all that the forest offers because you are focused on location the chimps.
-There is an option of a 12km hike through the forest.
+There is a 12km trail for hiking through the forest.
 Here you are able to spot more variety of birds and animals.
 On a lucky day, you may encounter bush pigs, Duikers, and Elephants.
 This is available in the dry season (December – February and June – September) because the wet season most of the trail is impassable.
-There is also an option of night walks to see the nocturnal when the other forest inhabitants rest.
-The rangers use powerful torches to seek nocturnal such as bush baby, hyrax, potto and occasionally serval cat and civet.
-These walks last 2.5 hours and leave at 7pm.

 Community walks and Cultural experiences

-There are several community initiatives and cultural experiences to engage in once you visit Kibale forest.
-Bigodi Wetland sanctuary is a community initiative to preserve the rich eco system along the wetland.
+There are several community initiatives and cultural experiences to engage in.
+Bigodi Wetland sanctuary is a community initiative to preserve the rich eco system along the Bigodi wetland.
 The wetland is a birders haven with about 138 species.
-Magombe swamp which hosts eight species of primates.
+Magombe swamp hosts eight species of primates.
 All these are under the management of the community.
 Visit a women’s project, where you can purchase handmade crafts to support them.
-Prepare, and or enjoy a traditional meal at Tinka’s place.
-Visit a local school.
+Prepare, and or enjoy a traditional meal.
+Visit a local school etc.

 Routes to Kibale National Park